hasenbanck/toa/SPECIFICATION.md

 - **Mathematical integrity guarantees** over minimal complexity
 - **Predictable behavior** over maximum flexibility
 - **Future-proof security** over minimal overhead
+- **Proven simplicity** over theoretical features

 These choices result in a format that may not be optimal for every use case but excels at its intended purpose: reliable, streaming compression with exceptional integrity assurance.
 The combination of Blake3 hashing with Reed-Solomon protection provides a level of corruption detection and recovery that exceeds both simpler formats (like LZIP) and more complex ones (like XZ), while maintaining reasonable implementation complexity.

+The decision to use LZMA over LZMA2 exemplifies our philosophy: choose the simpler solution when the complex one offers no practical advantage.

 ## 12. Acknowledgements

 The Streaming-LZMA format builds upon decades of compression research and development.
 We acknowledge:

-- **Igor Pavlov** for creating the LZMA algorithm and LZMA2 format, which form the compression foundation of this specification
+- **Igor Pavlov** for creating the LZMA algorithm, which forms the compression foundation of this specification
 - **Jack O'Connor, Samuel Neves, Jean-Philippe Aumasson, and Zooko** for developing the Blake3 hash function
 - **Irving S. Reed and Gustave Solomon** for their pioneering work on error correction codes
 - **The XZ Utils project** (Lasse Collin and contributors) for advancing LZMA-based compression formats